-I’m also working on the application of A^1-homotopy theory to the count of plane conics meeting eight lines in P^3.
+I’m also working on an application of A^1-homotopy theory to the count of plane conics meeting eight lines in P^3.

-I am also interested in other topics in algebraic number theory and arithmetic geometry, and I’m especially interested in their connections/applications to the Langlands program.
+I am also interested in other topics in algebraic number theory and arithmetic geometry/topology, and I’m especially interested in their connections/applications to the Langlands program.

 I received my Bachelor’s degree in 2018 in Mathematics and Music at University of British Columbia, where I worked on modular forms and multiplicative number theory under the supervision of Greg Martin.